Researchers say that radon, not secondhand smoke, is the second-leading cause of lung cancer in people who’ve never smoked.

 Apparently, there’s no data on how many people in the U.S., who’ve never smoked, are diagnosed annually with lung cancer caused by radon.

-“I don’t know the answer to this,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer, and clinical professor at the University of Arizona.
+“I don’t know the answer to this,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer.

 “I have looked around and I am skeptical of the numbers of radon-associated lung cancer I find mentioned,” continues Dr. Little.